 25 Then Jeroboam built Shechem in the hill country of Ephraim and lived there.
 And 26 And Jeroboam said in his heart, “Now the kingdom will turn back to the house of David.
 27 If this people go up to offer sacrifices in the temple of the Lord at Jerusalem, then the heart of this people will turn again to their lord, to Rehoboam king of Judah, and they will kill me and return to Rehoboam king of Judah.”
 28 So the king took counsel and made two calves of gold.
 And he said to the people, “You have gone up to Jerusalem long enough.
 Behold your gods, O Israel, who brought you up out of the land of Egypt.”
 29 And he set one in Bethel, and the other he put in Dan.
 (1 Kings 12:25-26)

-On our last trip to Israel, in February, 2022, we visited the Tel Dan archaeological site in the Golan Heights, at the far northern tip of Israel.
+On our last trip to Israel in 2022, we visited the Tel Dan archaeological site in the Golan Heights, at the far northern tip of Israel.
 This area is about 80 miles or so from Jerusalem, and sits in the middle of what was the Northern Kingdom of Israel.

 We journeyed on rocky, uneven ground from the city gate, about a quarter mile or so uphill.
 Then we came to a clearing , surrounded by ancient stone walls.
 In the center of the clearing was an aluminum frame, showing the outline of the altar described in today’s reading.

 Talk about history coming alive!
 There was a plaque at the entrance to the clearing, helping us understand what we were looking at.